The Short Answer

 Conclusion

 2025 looks promising for travel nurses.
 While pay rates are stabilizing from pandemic highs, demand remains strong and opportunities are abundant.
-By choosing high-demand specialties, targeting high-pay states, and negotiating effectively, travel nurses can continue to earn excellent compensation.
+By choosing high-demand specialties, targeting high-pay states, factoring in cost of living, and negotiating effectively, travel nurses can continue to earn excellent compensation.

-Stay informed about market trends, maintain your skills, and be strategic about your assignments to maximize your earnings in 2025.
+Stay informed about market trends, maintain your skills, be strategic about your assignments, and always factor in cost of living to maximize your earnings in 2025.

 Related Resources: